-Clock bending and SSC:
+Clock bending and SSC

-On ULT parts with internal SSC fused enabled, the PCH SSC reference should be used only for clock bending and the internal SSC reference should be used only for SSC.
+When internal SSC is fused enabled, the PCH SSC reference should be used only for clock bending and the internal SSC reference should be used only for SSC.

-On non-ULT parts or ULT parts with internal SSC fused disabled, the PCH SSC reference is used for both clock bending and SSC, so there can be a resource conflict.
+When internal SSC is fused disabled, the PCH SSC reference is used for both clock bending and SSC, so there can be a resource conflict.
 The recommendation is to select between clock bending and SSC usages on a first come first serve basis, except for FDI which requires SSC.
 If clock bending is enabled and being used for one or more displays, and FDI must be enabled, disable the display(s) with the normal disable sequence, switch to SSC, re-enable the display(s) with the normal enable sequence, then go ahead with FDI enabling.